 Businesses face a constantly evolving threat landscape.
 One of the greatest challenges is presented by advanced persistent threats (APTs), which are sophisticated, multi‐faceted attacks targeting a particular organisation.
 Mitigating the risk of APTs requires advances beyond traditional layered security to include real‐time threat management.
 This whitepaper describes the nature of APTs, the risks they pose to businesses, and techniques for blocking, detecting, and containing APTs and other emerging threats.
-Read now.
+Click to download!

 Many organisations are evaluating a new security model based upon IT risk management best practices.
 This is a good idea, but not enough for today’s dynamic and malevolent threat landscape.
-To keep up with IT changes and external threats, large organisations need to embrace two new security practices: real-time risk management for day-to-day security adjustments and real-time threat management to detect and remediate sophisticated, stealthy, and damaging security breaches (i.e., advanced persistent threats, or APTs).
-Learn more.
+To keep up with IT changes and external threats, large organisations need to embrace two new security practices.
+The first involves real-time risk management for day-to-day security adjustments and the second is real-time threat management to detect and address sophisticated, stealthy, and damaging security breaches.
+Download to find out how to tackle both!

 Countless software vulnerabilities leave the door open to data-stealing malware and other attacks.
 And IT teams can’t keep up—it’s virtually impossible to download, test, and deploy patches for all critical vulnerabilities before they are exploited.
 At the same time, emergency patching causes unacceptable downtime, overhead, and costs and other operational challenges.
 Given these challenges, there has never been a more urgent need for a virtual patching solution that complements existing patch management processes by shielding known and unknown vulnerabilities.
 Read more.

 Copyright 2013 IDG Communications.
 ABN 14 001 592 650.
 All rights reserved.
 Reproduction in whole or in part in any form or medium without express written permission of IDG Communications is prohibited.